I attended a webinar the other day about tips for writing characters. I thought I’d share the main tips they talked about.

 Relatable not lovable

-Another way of looking at it is this: even villains believe they are heroes.
+Another way of looking at it is: even villains believe they are heroes.
 No one is one hundred percent evil.
 Maybe they want someone dead but still believe in free healthcare.
 Or they want to take down a corporation but still give back to the poor.
 Give them a trait to make them relatable.
 They don’t have to be a lovable character to be a good character.

 Ghosts from their past